 To achieve this goal we provide low-cost and free immigration legal services, education to the public, and advocacy for and with immigrants.

 We recently helped a family of refugees from the Congo apply for their green cards.
 Read the story of how this mother took care of her children during their trying times in the Congo and then in a refugee camp in Uganda by clicking here

 JFON DFW Program Offerings

-Our trained presenters are ready to come to your church or group to shed light on what’s behind the immigration problems our nation faces.
+Our trained presenters are ready to come to your church or group, or meet with your group online, to shed light on what’s behind the immigration problems our nation faces.
 Go to CREATE CHANGE in the navigation bar above to learn more about our Immigration 101 presentation.

 Surf around our site and let us know how we can serve you as you serve the newcomers in your midst!